 "Intellectual Property Rights" means all present and future rights conferred by statute, common law or

 equity in or in relation to any copyright and related rights, trademarks, designs, patents, inventions, goodwill and the right to sue for passing off, rights to inventions, rights to use, and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, rights to claim priority from, such rights and all similar or equivalent rights or forms of protection and any other results of intellectual activity which subsist or will subsist now or in the future in any part of the world.
-This Agreement does not transfer to you any intellectual property owned by NeoLaw.AI or third parties, and all rights, titles, and interests in and to such property will remain (as between the parties) solely with NeoLaw.AI.
+This Agreement does not transfer to you any intellectual property owned by NeoLaw.AI or third parties, and all rights, titles, and interests in and to such property will remain (as between the parties) solely with NeoLaw.AI or third parties.
 All trademarks, service marks, graphics and logos used in connection with the Website and Services, are trademarks or registered trademarks of NeoLaw.AI or its licensors.
 Other trademarks, service marks, graphics and logos used in connection with the Website and Services may be the trademarks of other third parties.
-Your use of the Website and Services grants you no right or license to reproduce or otherwise use any of NeoLaw.AI or third-party trademarks.
+Your use of the Website and Services grants you no right or license to reproduce, copy, transmit, display, distribute, modify, publish, sell or otherwise use any of NeoLaw.AI or third-party trademarkswithout NeoLaw.AI or third party’s prior written consent.

 Disclaimer of warranty